-Tickets for the evening are available from Chichester Festival Theatre online at www.cft.org.uk.
+Tickets for the show are available from Chichester Festival theatre.